Code-Institute-Submissions/2ndproject-minigame/README.md

 - George Low		@friend of mine (on Javascrip debugging)
 - Dione Teo			@Sister (on first sight design)
 - Random Guy        @a randum guys back to few years ago teach me how to play the game on the spot.
+- kurzgesagt        @ a youtube channel that talks about alot of things including coronavirus. https://www.youtube.com/results?search_query=kurzgesagt
+- coronavirus       @ giving me more time to spend on code institute learning progress from my daily busy life. (just a joke. hope this pandemic end soon.)